eclipse-sumo/sumo/docs/web/docs/Downloads.md

 ### MS Windows binaries

 Contains the binaries (32 or 64 bit), all dlls needed, the examples, tools, and documentation in HTML format.
+For an explanation of the contents and the licensing, especially concerning the "extra" build, see [the notes below](Downloads.md#note_on_licensing)

 <ul>
 <li>Download 64 bit installer: <a class="no-arrow-link" href="https://sumo.dlr.de/releases/{{Version}}/sumo-win64-{{Version}}.msi">sumo-win64-{{Version}}.msi </a><span class="badge badge-pill badge-secondary"><?php getFileSize("sumo-win64-{{Version}}.msi","r");?></span></li>